edwardopare/CRM-Analysis/README.md

 ## **Tools & Technologies Used**
-- The entire project is was made using Google Sheet
+- The entire project was made using Google Sheets